griestopf/Fusee.Tutorial/Tutorial02/README.md

 This way, each frame the angle `alpha` will be incremented about 0.01 radians.

 Building and running this will show a somewhat rotating triangle.
-If you rotate around the y-axis as proposed in the previus paragraph, you will rather see a triangle bouncing back and forth.
+If you rotate around the y-axis as proposed in the previus paragraph, you will rather recognize a triangle bouncing back and forth.
 Remember that you are really seeing the triangular silhouette of a rotating threedimensional tetrahedron.

 ###Practice
  - Create a uniform variable in the pixel shader and do some color animation.

 ##Color
 To get a more threedimensional graps of our geometry we want to add some more color to it.
-In later tutorials we will look at ways how to implement lighting calculations yielding more realism.
+In later tutorials we will look at ways how to implement lighting calculations producing more realism.
 For now, we just want our pixel shader to perform a simple calculation where the position is interpreted as a color.
 To accomplish this, we need to pass the position information we receive in the vertex shader on to the pixel shader.

 This is done through the `varying` variable `modelpos` which we need to declare in both shaders.
 Since our coorindates vary in the range from